ajsmith607/ajsmith/content/portfolio/index.md

 {{< figure src="/portfolio/images/memills/screenshot-inner2.jpg" width="800" class="image" >}}

 My original historical research into the family of Edward H. Mills of Brooktondale New York.
-My design, coding and copy.
+My design, code and copy.

 A responsive Hugo website hosted on Github Pages and based on a custom SASS base theme.